-The test taker is required to read short and long authentic texts on work-related topics.
+The test taker is required to read short and long authentic texts on general or work-related topics.
 The reading component assesses the test taker's ability to understand the main idea of a text or look for specific information or line of argument.
-The test taker's understanding and awareness of language use is also assessed with various items focusing on vocabulary and lexico-grammatical knowledge in the Reading test.
+The test taker's language is also assessed with various items testing vocabulary and lexico-grammatical awareness.
 Both test components contribute to a profile which defines the test taker's overall language ability.

-3.5 Are the LTE qualifications developed according to the CEFR descriptors and for which levels?
+Is the LTE qualification developed according to the CEFR descriptors and for which levels?